Zorbn/quick_lang/README.md

 ### TODOs

-### Major, Before Anything Else
-The type system needs to be redone.
-There should be no type_kinds in the parser at all.
-Then from there the generic system needs to be fully redone.
-There should probably be no partial generics or other hacks that are used now.

 #### Type Checking
 - Check struct literal fields.
 - Make sure all non-void functions return, and that all returns have the correct type.